-- (c) If the referee or event physician determines the professional unarmed competitor is unfit to continue at any time during the five (5) minute interval: - (1) the bout shall immediately end; and
+(c) If the referee or event physician determines the professional mixed martial artist is unfit to continue at any time during the five (5) minute interval:

-- (2) the offending professional unarmed competitor shall lose by disqualification pursuant to SECTION 105 of this document. - (d) If the referee or event physician determines that the professional unarmed competitor is able to continue to fight, the referee shall: - (1) issue the appropriate point deduction to the offending professional unarmed competitor; and - (2) restart the bout as soon as practical. - (e) A professional unarmed competitor who is injured as a result of an intentional low blow foul has up to a five (5) minute recuperative period to recover at the professional unarmed competitor's own discretion.
-If the referee or event physician determines that the professional unarmed competitor is unfit to continue after the five (5) minute recuperative period, the offending professional unarmed competitor shall lose by disqualification pursuant to SECTION 105 of this document. - SECTION 98. (a) This SECTION applies to professional unarmed combat. - (b) If a bout is temporarily stopped because a professional unarmed competitor has been injured as a result of an accidental foul, the referee or the event physician has not more than five (5) minutes to determine whether the professional unarmed competitor who was fouled can continue. - (c) If the referee or event physician determines the professional unarmed competitor is unfit to continue at any time during the five (5) minute interval: - (1) the bout shall immediately end; and - (2) the rules governing the bout results in SECTION 105 of this document shall apply. - (d) If the referee or event physician determines that the professional unarmed competitor is able to continue to fight, the referee: - (1) may issue any appropriate point deduction for the committed accidental foul to the offending professional unarmed competitor; and - (2) shall restart the bout as soon as practical. - (e) A professional unarmed competitor who is injured as a result of an accidental low blow foul, as ruled by the referee, has up to a five (5) minute recuperative period to recover at his or her own discretion.
-If the injured professional unarmed competitor is unable to continue after the five (5) minute recuperative period, the rules governing bout results in SECTION 105 of this document shall apply. - SECTION 99. (a) This SECTION applies to professional unarmed combat. - (b) If a foul is committed that causes injury to the fouled professional unarmed competitor, the referee must: - (1) call time-out; - (2) check the fouled professional unarmed competitor's condition and safety; - (3) direct the offending professional unarmed competitor to the neutral corner furthest away from his or her designated corner; - (4) issue any appropriate point deduction for the committed foul to the offending professional unarmed competitor by immediately notifying: - (A) both professional unarmed competitors; - (B) both professional unarmed competitors' corner men; - (C) each judge; and - (D) the chief commission representative; and - (5) restart the bout so that both professional unarmed competitors assume the same position as the one prior to the time-out being called. - (c) If a foul is committed that causes the offending professional unarmed competitor to gain a superior position due to the foul, the referee must: - (1) call time-out; - (2) direct each professional unarmed competitor to a neutral corner furthest away from their designated corner; - (3) issue any appropriate point deduction for the foul to the offending professional unarmed competitor by immediately notifying:
+(1) the bout shall immediately end; and

+(2) the rules governing the bout results in SECTION 104 of this document shall apply.

+(d) If the referee or event physician determines that the professional mixed martial artist is able to continue to fight, the referee:

+(1) may issue any appropriate point deduction for the committed accidental foul to the offending professional mixed martial artist; and

+(2) shall restart the bout as soon as practical.

+(e) A professional mixed martial artist who is injured as a result of an accidental low blow foul, as ruled by the referee, has up to a five (5) minute recuperative period to recover at his or her own discretion.
+If the injured professional mixed martial artist is unable to continue after the five (5) minute recuperative period, the rules governing bout results in SECTION 104 of this document shall apply.

+SECTION 99. (a) This SECTION applies to professional mixed martial arts.

+(b) If a foul is committed that causes injury to the fouled professional mixed martial artist, the referee must:

+(1) call time-out;

+(2) check the fouled professional mixed martial artist's condition and safety;

+(3) direct the offending professional mixed martial artist to the neutral corner furthest away from his or her designated corner;

+(4) issue any appropriate point deduction for the committed foul to the offending professional mixed martial artist by immediately notifying:

+(A) both professional mixed martial artists;

+(B) both professional mixed martial artist's corner men;

+(D) the chief commission representative; and

+(5) restart the bout so that both professional mixed martial artists assume the same position as the one prior to the time-out being called.

+(c) If a foul is committed that causes the offending professional mixed martial artist to gain a superior position due to the foul, the referee must:

+(1) call time-out;

+(2) direct each professional mixed martial artist to a neutral corner furthest away from their designated corner;

+(3) issue any appropriate point deduction for the foul to the offending professional mixed martial artist by immediately notifying:

+(A) both professional mixed martial artists;

+(B) both professional mixed martial artists' corner men;

+(D) the chief commission representative; and

+(4) restart the bout in the middle of the fighting area so that both professional mixed martial artists are standing in a neutral position.

+(d) If a professional mixed martial artist commits a foul which, in the referee's discretion, warrants a point deduction, the referee:

+(1) must call time-out;

+(2) must direct each professional mixed martial artist to a neutral corner furthest away from their designated corner;

+(3) must issue the appropriate point deduction for the foul to the offending professional mixed martial artist by notifying:

-(A) both professional unarmed competitors;
+(A) both professional mixed martial artists;